cerner/fhir.cerner.com/content/millennium/dstu2/medications/medication-administration.md

 ## Retrieve by ID

-List an individual MedicationAdministration by its ID:
+List an individual medication administration by its ID.

     GET /MedicationAdministration/:id